-The RCS professional development plan has at its core a commitment to a mission-driven charter school, high quality instruction and constant improvement of student learning.
+The RCS professional development plan has at its core a commitment to a school, high quality instruction mission-driven charter and improvement of student learning.
 Through the use of qualified contractors, trained in-house staff, professional conferences, guest speakers and online learning, the professional development (PD) program will include topics of current interest and instructional relevance such as international framework and curriculum, gender based instruction, effective classroom management, evidence-based instructional strategies, subject specific texts and reading and technology in the classroom.
-Other applicable professional development programs will emphasize small group instruction and discussion, peer
+Other applicable professional development programs will emphasize small group instruction and discussion, collaboration and teamwork.

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. collaboration and teamwork.
 Work place issues will be incorporated into the professional development program covering topics such as maintaining a safe workplace, First Aid / CPR / AED training, effective communication, preventing sexual harassment, engaging families and cultivating a culture of diversity in the workplace.